pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 to be used by Platform Automation tasks.
-We can even create a [Resources Pipeline][reference-resources] that gets the latest version of products from PivNet and places them into our S3 bucket automatically.
+We can even create a [Resources Pipeline][reference-resources] that gets the latest version of products from Tanzu Network and places them into our S3 bucket automatically.

 Alternatively, because a foundation's backup may be quite large,